Phenylalaninquelle/miditri/README.md

 # Miditri
-Little cli tool, that takes a midi file and prints out the note and time values of all the note in a specified track to a .csv file.
+Little cli tool that takes a midi file and prints out the note and time values of all the notes in a specified track to a .csv file.
 Written for this specific purpose, so may not be very extensible (yet?).

 Also bad pun on a slavic first name.